 Try Cloudways: www.cloudways.com

-According to BuiltWith, GoDaddy has a 6% global market share.
-This may not sound too impressive, but 6% of all websites out there must be actually account for several millions, GoDaddy is even bigger than Bluehost.
+According to W3Techs, GoDaddy roughly has a 4% global market share.
+This may not sound too impressive, but 4% of all websites out there must be actually account for several millions, GoDaddy is even bigger than Bluehost.

 Who is GoDaddy Hosting for?

-I would recommend GoDaddy for those who need a Windows-based hosting.
+I would recommend GoDaddy for those who need Windows-based hosting.
 The lack of backups, SSL certificates and high prices at renewal may put some users off.
-There are hosting providers offering better performance than GoDaddy.
+There are cheap web hosting providers offering better performance than GoDaddy.